Charles Hoskinson

 Charles Hoskinson (born 5 November 1987 on Maui, Hawaii) is an American entrepreneur who is a co-founder of the blockchain engineering company IOHK, and the Cardano blockchain platform, and was a co-founder of the Ethereum blockchain platform.

 Early life and education

 Hoskinson attended Metropolitan State University of Denver and the University of Colorado Boulder to study mathematics.
-Hoskinson has claimed that he had entered a PhD program but had dropped out.
-However, Denver did not have a graduate program in mathematics.
-Colorado Boulder verified that he had attended as a half-time undergraduate math major, but did not earn a degree.
-He also claimed to have worked for the Defense Advanced Research Projects Agency (DARPA), though DARPA confirmed he had not.

 Career

 In 2013, Hoskinson quit a consulting job to begin a project called the Bitcoin Education Project.
 According to Hoskinson, the limited supply makes Bitcoin like a digital form of gold.

 The logo of Cardano, a cryptocurrency developed by Hoskinson's company, IOHK.